ardatan/graphql-tools/docs/source/schema-directives.md

 Note that a subclass of `SchemaDirectiveVisitor` may be instantiated multiple times to visit multiple different occurrences of the `@deprecated` directive.
 That's why you provide a class rather than an instance of that class.

 If for some reason you have a schema that uses another name for the `@deprecated` directive, but you want to use the same implementation, you can!
-The same `DeprecatedDirective` class can be passed with a different name, simply by changing its key in the `directives` object passed to `makeExecutableSchema`.
+The same `DeprecatedDirective` class can be passed with a different name, simply by changing its key in the `schemaDirectives` object passed to `makeExecutableSchema`.
 In other words, `SchemaDirectiveVisitor` implementations are effectively anonymous, so it's up to whoever uses them to assign names to them.

 ## Examples